 Under the Company's current accounting policy, acquisition costs of mineral properties, together with direct exploration and development expenses incurred thereon are capitalized.
 Upon adoption of IFRS, the Company has to determine the accounting policy for exploration and evaluation assets.
 The Company can decide to apply the International Accounting Standards Board ("IASB") Framework which requires exploration expenditures to be expensed and capitalization of expenditures only after the completion of a feasibility study or disregard the IASB Framework and keep the existing Company policy, if relevant and reliable.
-Management has yet to decide on whether or not to fully adopt IFRS 6, "Exploration and Evaluation of Mineral Properties," and apply the IASB framework.
+Management continues with its deliberations and discussions on this issue and has yet to decide on whether or not to fully adopt IFRS 6, "Exploration and Evaluation of Mineral Properties," and apply the IASB framework.